Pressure-Cooker Cranberry Hot Wings

 - 2 tablespoons cold water

 - Remove wings to a 15x10x1-in. pan; arrange in a single layer.
 Preheat broiler.
 Meanwhile, skim fat from cooking juices in pressure cooker.
-Select saute setting and adjust for high heat.
+Select saute setting and adjust for low heat.
 Bring juices to a boil; cook, stirring occasionally, until mixture is reduced by half, 20-25 minutes.
 In a small bowl, mix cornstarch and water until smooth; stir into juices.
 Return to a boil, stirring constantly; cook and stir until glaze is thickened, 1-2 minutes.

 - Broil wings 3-4 in. from heat until lightly browned, 2-3 minutes.
 Brush with glaze before serving.
 Serve with remaining glaze.